Ahmed3280/ML-From-Scratch/Decision Tree & RandomForest/README.md

 # Decision Tree & Random Forest from Scratch

-## What
+## Overview
 Binary classification using a Decision Tree and a Random Forest, both implemented with only NumPy.
-No sklearn used for the models themselves — sklearn is used solely for benchmarking.
+No sklearn used for the models themselves sklearn is used solely for benchmarking.

 ## Math